 Get at least 30 minutes of exercise on most days of the week.
 Walking is a good choice.
 You also may want to do other activities, such as running, swimming, cycling, or playing tennis or team sports.

 Take a fiber supplement, such as Citrucel or Metamucil, every day.
-Start with a small dose and very slowly increase the dose over a month or more.
+Read and follow all instructions on the label.

 Schedule time each day for a bowel movement.
 A daily routine may help.
 Take your time having your bowel movement.

 Support your feet with a small step stool when you sit on the toilet.
 This helps flex your hips and places your pelvis in a squatting position.

 Your doctor may recommend an over-the-counter laxative to relieve your constipation.
 Examples are Milk of Magnesia and MiraLax.
 Read and follow all instructions on the label.
 Do not use laxatives on a long-term basis.